JulienBrn/DefaultInstall/Installation.md

   In the lower right, click on Python and select the your interpreter (you should choose the one of your conda environment)

   Finally, press the "play" button and see what happens!

+  ### Setting up the VSCode IDE for Jupyter

+  Simply create a Jupyter notebook file and follow the instructions given by vscode

   ### Enabling GPU accelaration for tensorflow (guide inspired from [tensorflow guide](https://www.tensorflow.org/install/pip))